HHS/TANF-app/tdrs-backend/README.md

 $ cp .env.example .env
 ```

 2.)
 Replace secrets in .env with actual values.
-To obtain the correct values, please contact the Product Manager.
+To obtain the correct values,
+please pull from [cloud.gov](https://cloud.gov) or contact the Product Manager.

 3.)
 Start the backend via docker-compose: